-Assessment, interventions and support
+Assessment, Interventions and Support

 All concerns are reported to the Inclusion Manager and Mental Health Lead and recorded.
-We then implement our assessment system, which is based on levels of need to ensure that children get the support they need, either from within the School or from an external specialist service.
+We then implement our assessment system, which is based on levels of need to ensure that children get the support they need, either from within the school or from an external specialist service.
 Our aim is to put in place interventions as early as possible to prevent problems escalating.

-Need Evidence-based Intervention Monitoring The level of need is based on discussions at the regular Inclusion meetings/panel with key members of staff and involves parents and children and Support- the kinds of intervention and support provided will be decided in consultation with key members of staff, parents and children For example Highest need with school staff and other agencies Other External agency support Other interventions e.g. play therapy.
-If the school, professionals and/or parents conclude that a statutory education, health and care assessment is required, we refer to the SEND policy.
-The needs of the children will be documented, along with how the pupil will be supported; actions to provide that support; any special requirements.
-Children and parents/carers will be involved; interventions are monitored, reviewed and evaluated to assess the impact.
+Need The level of need is based on discussions at the regular Inclusion meetings/panel with key members of staff and involves parents and children Evidence-based Intervention and Support The kinds of intervention and support provided will be decided in consultation with key members of staff, parents and children For example Monitoring Highest need CAMHS-assessment, 1:1 or family support or treatment, consultation with school staff and other agencies Other External agency support eg. CMHL or a psychologist, psychiatrist Other interventions eg. play therapy.
+If the school, professionals and/or parents conclude that a statutory education, health and care assessment is required, we refer to the SEND policy. documented, along with how the pupil will be supported; actions to provide that support; any special requirements.
+Children and parents/carers will be involved, interventions are monitored, reviewed and evaluated to assess the impact.
 Mental health need and provision will be discussed and monitored by the Inclusion Manager, Mental Health Lead and DSLs.
-Some need Access to in-school support, family support worker, school nurse, play therapy, educational psychologist, 1:1 intervention, small group intervention, skills for life/wellbeing programmes, Circle of friends.
-Low need General support E.g. School Nurse drop in, class teache r/TA
+Some need Access to in-school support, Learning Mentor, family support worker, school nurse, play therapy, educational psychologist, 1:1 intervention, small group intervention, skills for life/wellbeing programmes, Circle of friends.